Paul W. Jones: Ambassador to Poland (2015–2018)

 On June 8, 2015, Jones was nominated to serve as the United States Ambassador to Poland.
-Ambassador Jones had his hearing before the U.S. Senate on July 24, 2015 during which he said, "Poland has become one of our closest allies in NATO."
+Ambassador Jones had his hearing before the U.S. Senate on July 24, 2015, during which he said, "Poland has become one of our closest allies in NATO."
 He also stated, "Our partnership is based on democratic values and engagement in politics aimed at peace and social prosperity."
 U.S. Secretary of State John Kerry swore in Ambassador Jones on September 11, 2015.
-He arrived in Warsaw, Poland, and began serving as Ambassador on September 24, 2015.
+He arrived in Warsaw, Poland, and began serving as ambassador on September 24, 2015.
 He left his post on July 28, 2018.

-Chargé d’Affaires a.i. to the Islamic Republic of Pakistan (2018–Present)
+Chargé d'Affaires a.i. to the Islamic Republic of Pakistan (2018–2020)

-Ambassador Paul W. Jones became U.S. Chargé d’Affaires a.i. to Pakistan in September 2018.
+Ambassador Paul W. Jones became U.S. Chargé d'Affaires a.i. to Pakistan in September 2018.

 Awards and honors

 Jones received the Robert C. Frasure Memorial Award for peace building in the southern Philippines in 2008.
 He is the recipient of the Presidential Meritorious Service Award and several Superior Honor Awards.